labsquare/cutevariant/docs/docs/vql.md

-VQL is a Domain Specific Language to perform several action on a cutevariant project.
-The main purpose is to filters variants in the same fashion as a SQL query.
+VQL is a Domain Specific Language to perform several actions on a cutevariant project.
+The main purpose is to filter variants in the same fashion as a SQL query.
 VQL language can be run from the user interface vql plugin or directly in command line.

-# SELECT clause
+## SELECT clause

 *SELECT* clause is used to choose which fields are displayed.